 Trusting Your Feelings

-There are certain feelings common to all of us when we are overwhelmed with stress and pressure in our lives and experience an emotional crisis.
+Feelings are normal to all of us when we are overwhelmed with stress and pressure in our lives and experience an emotional crisis.

 Feeling anxious, depressed, or angry at times is understandable, normal, and perhaps even unavoidable given all the pressure of college life.
 It's a way for your body and mind to tell you there is too much going on, you're juggling too many things, and you're not getting enough support.